yadunut/Notes/markdown/DF.md

 - Acquired in a manner that protects and preserves integrity of evidence

 1. Document hardware and software config of examiner system
-2. Disassembble case of computer to be examined
+2. Disassemble case of computer to be examined
 3. Identify storage devices that need to be acquired
 4. Document Internal storage devices and hardware config
 5. Disconnect storage device to prevent destruction / damage / alteration of data